Fosinopril Side Effects

 Applies to fosinopril: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fosinopril:Less common
+You should check with your doctor immediately if any of these side effects occur when taking fosinopril:Less common

 - Blurred vision